 Every once in a while I come across a short that is so good I rewatch it, hoping that this time it’ll be longer.
 Sword of the Dead is the latest addition to that list.

-The zombie genre hasn’t been fresh r exciting for years now – something about the plethora of movies, the never-ending The Walking Dead TV series and the constant iteration and reiteration of how and when and why zombie outbreaks, which always somehow turn into total apocalypses, happen is just so 2008.
+The zombie genre – much like its subjects – hasn’t been fresh or exciting for years now – something about the plethora of movies, the never-ending The Walking Dead TV series and the constant iteration and reiteration of how and when and why zombie outbreaks, which always somehow turn into total apocalypses, happen is just so 2008.
 So I went into Sword of the Dead expecting to be casually entertained.